burwinliu/personalWebsite_v1/README.md

 To build it yourself, simply run the command npm run serve, or to build a dist use npm run build.

 ## ToDo
-* Add a preloader on initialization
+* Add more info on the About page
 * Need to create a status indicator to show where the user is, and allow navigation (like a file system)
-* Create a better colour scheme to suit my tastes
 * Create a better intro screen to have more of an impact

 ## Color schemes